Philips to buy medical device maker Spectranetics for 1.9 billion euros

-AMSTERDAM Dutch healthcare company Philips (PHG.AS) has agreed to buy U.S.-based Spectranetics Corp (SPNC.O), a maker of devices to treat heart disease, for 1.9 billion euros ($2.16 billion) including debt, as it expands its image-guided therapy business.
+AMSTERDAM (Reuters) - Dutch healthcare company Philips (PHG.AS) has agreed to buy U.S.-based Spectranetics Corp SPNC.O, a maker of devices to treat heart disease, for 1.9 billion euros ($2.16 billion) including debt, as it expands its image-guided therapy business.

 Spectranetics uses techniques including lasers and tiny drug-covered balloons to clean the insides of veins and arteries that have become clogged due to heart disease.